Visit the Senate of Canada building

 IMPORTANT NOTE REGARDING PUBLIC HEALTH MEASURES

-Please note that visitors will need to wear a mask while inside the Senate of Canada Building if they:
+Please note that visitors will need to wear a mask while inside the Senate of Canada Building if, in the last ten days, they:

-- are a close contact of someone who has COVID-19; or
+- have been a close contact of someone who has COVID-19.

 Welcome to the